amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 * typographic niceties
 *

 Even greater improvement can be found along each of these dimensions (especially consistent terminology) if the scientist in question were to build custom extensions to proselint for their field/subfield/topic/&c..
-However, even out-of-the-box proselint can be useful, as demonstrated by the following graph of the errors identified by proselint in this year's scipy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to scipy 2016].
+However, even out-of-the-box proselint can be useful, as demonstrated by the following graph of the errors identified by proselint in this year's SciPy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to SciPy 2016].

 As a tool for language science
 ------------------------------